 None of that really helps, however, when the piano is sitting on a desktop as in the photo above, aboard my boat.
 I found myself propping sheet music against the equipment console mockup behind it, which was not only sloppy but about five inches too low.
 What I needed was a desktop music stand tall enough to clear the back of the keyboard and open enough to not interfere with cables… and I was unable to find anything off-the-shelf.

-Life is too short to reinvent the wheel, and of course there is no reason to fabricate the “music desk” part itself… The Manhasset 5301 table top music stand is a classic and refined starting point for this little hack, and $26.50 (late-2014 Amazon price) gets you a nice aluminum orchestra-grade support that’s about 20″ wide and 12″ high.
+Life is too short to reinvent the wheel, and of course there is no reason to fabricate the “music desk” part itself… The Manhasset 5301 table top music stand is a classic and refined starting point for this little hack, and $30-ish gets you a nice aluminum orchestra-grade support that’s about 20″ wide and 12″ high (product info on Amazon in Feb 2019 is incorrect, so I have temporarily deleted the link).
 It has a little tilt-out leg and a couple of felt pads at the bottom corner of the shelf, and works fine.
 Now let’s raise it.

 The basic challenge here is to add five inches of height without making it awkward to move around… so we certainly want to keep that original folding leg.
 An 8-inch piece of 21/32 brass tubing from a local hardware store was a pretty close fit, though it needed a piece of heat-shrink tubing (electrical tape would work just as well) to mate tightly with the original clamp.
 This angle adjusts easily, so you don’t have to be terribly precise with leg length.
 I suspect there is a dowel size that would work also.
 Their original chrome-plated tubing is about .675″ OD.